VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

     	Whether to enable reading flags from environment variables additionally to command line.
 Command line flag values have priority over values from environment vars.
 Flags are read only from command line if this flag isn't set.
 See https://docs.victoriametrics.com/#environment-variables for more details
   -envflag.prefix string
-    	Prefix for environment variables if -envflag.enable is set -finalMergeDelay duration
+    	Prefix for environment variables if -envflag.enable is set -eula
+    	By specifying this flag, you confirm that you have an enterprise license and accept the EULA https://victoriametrics.com/assets/VM_EULA.pdf
+  -finalMergeDelay duration
     	The delay before starting final merge for per-month partition after no new data is ingested into it.
 Final merge may require additional disk IO and CPU resources.
 Final merge may increase query speed and reduce disk space usage in some cases.
 Zero value disables final merge
   -forceFlushAuthKey string